-Generally, teams need to get logs from all the applications running on the Kubernetes cluster at one place for better monitoring and analysis.
-Also, it is required to have complete visibility of changes made in the Kubernetes cluster.
-However, using ‘kubectl’ to tail logs is complex and not scalable for a high volume of logs.
-This process is also insecure as it needs direct access to the cluster.
+Generally, teams need to get logs from all the applications running on their Kubernetes cluster in one place for better monitoring, better analysis, and complete visibility into changes made in the Kubernetes cluster.
+However, using “kubectl” to tail logs is complex and not scalable for a high volume of logs.
+This process is also insecure, as it needs direct access to the cluster.

-To solve all this, SolarWinds® Loggly® lets you monitor your Kubernetes cluster through a centralized solution by aggregating all your logs at one place and making them accessible through a web interface.
-It also allows you to control the access per your need or organizational policies, making Kubernetes cluster monitoring effective.
+To solve this, Loggly lets you monitor your Kubernetes cluster through a centralized solution by aggregating all your logs in one place and making them accessible through a web interface.
+It also allows you to control access according to your needs or organizational policies, making Kubernetes cluster monitoring effective.

-Setting up ELK requires complex configuration.
-Further, logs can multiply at a rapid pace in a cluster, and teams can struggle to scale ELK for better searching and monitoring.
-Loggly comes handy in such scenarios with its advanced features like the dynamic field explorer, which allows you to drill down into specific components for faster troubleshooting.
+Setting up the ELK Stack requires complex configuration.
+Furthermore, logs can multiply at a rapid pace in a cluster, and teams can struggle to scale the ELK Stack for better searching and monitoring.
+Loggly comes in handy in such scenarios with advanced features like the Dynamic Field Explorer™, which allows you to drill down into specific components for faster troubleshooting.

 For effective Kubernetes monitoring, Loggly provides high-level charts and dashboards.
-You can also share these dashboards with other team members for quicker troubleshooting and set alerts using Loggly to detect potential issues beforehand.
-Such proactive alerting reduces customer impact and ensures you are getting more time to run your applications than taking care of troubleshooting issues.
+You can also share these dashboards with other team members for quicker troubleshooting and set alerts using Loggly to detect potential issues before they occur.
+Such proactive alerting reduces customer impact and gives you more time to run your applications instead of taking care of troubleshooting issues.

-You can use the Loggly anomaly detection to track exceptions faster and take corrective action.
-You can also further integrate Loggly with multiple tools such as Github, Jira, and more for easy collaboration.
+You can use Loggly anomaly detection to track exceptions faster and take corrective action.
+You can also integrate Loggly with tools like GitHub, Jira, and more for easy collaboration.